poirierk2atwit/simpleStrategyGame/README.md

  - Proceed to the fourth window and select finish.

 Or, you can open it directly from a file.
+ - If in a zip file, extract to a folder of your choice
  - In eclipse, navigate File->Open Project from File System
  - Click directory and navigate to the root folder "Comp_Sci_Final".
  - Select the folder and then click the "Select Folder" button